SimpleITK/SimpleITK/docs/source/gettingStarted.rst

 This installation requires a recent version of  pip (>=9.0), to properly detect compatibility with the `PEP 427
 <https://www.python.org/dev/peps/pep-0427/>`__ tags in the wheel
 filenames.
-You can update your version of pip using ``pip install -U pip``.
+Pip can be updated using ``pip install -U pip``.
-Also your Python environment must be compatible with one of the pre-compiled binary wheels.
+Also the Python environment must be compatible with one of the pre-compiled binary wheels.

 Alternatively, the wheels can be manually downloaded from `GitHub releases